-There is a perfectly good reason for this.
-The best towing mirrors give you full sight right down the sides of your tourer, not just the front section, so you can rest assured the way is completely clear before you turn or change lanes.
+The best caravan towing mirrors will play an important part in making sure you and your tourer arrive safely at your destination.
+This is because they give you full sight right down the sides of your tourer, not just the front section, so you can rest assured the way is completely clear before you turn or change lanes

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more

-The best towing mirrors are:
+The best towing mirrors:

 Milenco Grand Aero Platinum towing mirrors